U.S. transportation safety over time: Cars, planes, trains, walking, cycling

 - Between 2000 and 2009, on average 6,067 pedestrians and bicyclists died on U.S. highways and in collisions with other modes of transport.
 Of these, 4,930 died when hit by cars and trucks operated by private users, 545 deaths resulted from collisions with commercial carriers, and 592 from commercial users not on highways.

 - In all, fatalities of pedestrians and bicyclists make up nearly 15% of annual average highway fatalities.
-More than 90% of pedestrian fatalities occurred in collisions with automobiles and light trucks.
+More than 90% of pedestrian fatalities occurred when the victims were hit by automobiles and light trucks.

 - A related study on risk factors for on-road cycling commuters indicated that prior to car-bicycle accidents, 89% of cyclists were traveled in a safe and legal manner.
 In addition, vehicle drivers were at fault in 87% of the events.